chetanrrk/Arvato_DataSet_Modeling/README.md

   e.
 Scaling the data using minmax scaler in sklearn and also trying standard scaler in sklearn

-# 2) Preparing the data for 10-fold cross validation preparation
+# 2) Preparing the data for 10-fold cross validation

   a.
 The dataset was highly imbalanced.
 Undersampling the overly represented class was undertaken.